All in the Mix

 The white boys sometimes didn’t make it, and they would take it over again.
 One number they went about the fifth take.
 I walked over to Barry Ulanov and said, “Next is the last time I am making this.”
 He sort of laughed it off.
 They played again, and it still wasn’t right.
 By that time I was packing up my horn and I left.
 Barry Ulanov came out with a book on jazz after that and tried to eliminate my name altogether...That was one of his biggest mistakes, because it will be a long time before they can eliminate my contribution to the music.

 This accusatory story isn’t mentioned in Gillespie’s autobiography or the two Gillespie biographies.
-In his autobiography, Miles Davis mentions this date but says Charlie Parker was the culprit for so many takes of the Pete Rugolo’s “Overtime” in order to get paid more (hence the title).
+In his autobiography, Miles Davis mentions this date but says Charlie Parker was the culprit for so many takes of the Pete Rugolo’s “Overtime” in order to get paid more money.
+(Hence the title.)

 The suggestion of Ulanov getting mad at Dizzy has a little more weight.
 In 1952’s A History of Jazz In America Ulanov writes dismissively of Gillespie: